PM sets accelerated new year booster target in face of Omicron ‘tidal wave’

 The UK, as of Sunday, recorded a further 1,239 confirmed cases of the Omicron mutation, bringing the total number of cases to 3,137 – a 65% increase from Saturday’s total of 1,898.

-Education Secretary Nadhim Zahawi said the actual number was likely to be 10 times as high.
+Education Secretary Nadhim Zahawi said the actual number was likely to be 10 times as high, with a doubling rate possibly as fast as every two days.

+Speaking from Downing Street on Sunday, the Prime Minister said: “Do not make the mistake of thinking Omicron can’t hurt you, can’t make you and your loved ones seriously ill.

 “At this point our scientists cannot say that Omicron is less severe.